cerndb/spark-dashboard/README.md

 > **Important:**
 > Ensure that you have a running Spark application configured as detailed above so that metrics are available for selection and display.

-For testing purposes, you can simulate load on Spark using [TPCDS_PySpark](https://github.com/LucaCanali/Miscellaneous/tree/master/Performance_Testing/TPCDS_PySpark), a TPC-DS workload generator written in Python and designed to run at scale with Apache Spark.
+For testing purposes, you can generate load on Spark using [TPCDS_PySpark](https://github.com/LucaCanali/Miscellaneous/tree/master/Performance_Testing/TPCDS_PySpark), a TPC-DS workload generator written in Python and designed to run at scale with Apache Spark.

 ---
 ### Extended Spark Dashboard